Creativity, the ability to generate novel and useful ideas, is the seed of innovation, but unless it’s applied and scaled, it’s still just an idea.

 Since finishing his studies of economic sciences at University of Zürich, Philipp has been working in the field of organisational development.
 He is a creative problem-solver and supports with his own company all kinds of transformations and projects in organisations.
 He started his career in the automotive sector with several roles in strategy development, customer relationship management, sales development and cultural projects.
-The last station at BMW Group Switzerland was as project manager for the market launch of electric cars in 2014.
 After 8 years he shifted the focus on people and worked with psychologists in the field of behavioural change.
 Philipp is married, has two kids and a strong passion for surfing.

 Chris is the founder and design director of RAWCUT Design Studio, lecturer and author of several books as „the game of the future“.
 He has an affinity for financial services and worked amongst other for the top 3 banks in Switzerland in a role as UX/UI design lead.